tumanob/Lib.KG/wp-content/plugins/wp-sitemap-page/readme.txt

 *   Has CSS class to customize it if you want
 *   Available in multi-languages (cf. English, French, Russian, Italian, Spanish, Dutch, Czech, Persian …).
 You can add your own translation if you want

-Want a WordPress developper?
+Want a WordPress developer?
 Want to add a translation?
 Feel free to [contact me](http://en.tonyarchambeau.com/contact.html).

 == Installation ==